2021 Big 12 Conference baseball tournament

 The 2021 Big 12 Conference baseball tournament was held from May 25 through 30 at Chickasaw Bricktown Ballpark in Oklahoma City, Oklahoma.
 The annual tournament determines the conference champion of the Division I Big 12 Conference for college baseball.
 The winner of the tournament earned the league's automatic bid to the 2021 NCAA Division I baseball tournament.
+It was the first tournament since 2019, after the 2020 season was cancelled due to the COVID-19 pandemic.

 Format and seeding

-Beginning with the 2021 tournament, all 9 teams will make the tournament.
-There will be a two-bracket double elimination tournament, leading to a winner-take-all championship game.
-The 8th and 9th placed teams will play a playin game to determine who will play in the bracket.
+Unlike the preceding and succeeding tournaments, all nine teams made the 2021 tournament.
+There was a two-bracket double elimination tournament, leading to a winner-take-all championship game.
+The 8th and 9th placed teams played in a play-in game to determine who will compete in the bracket.